-Connecting the dots: Contributions to the Creative Tourism Dynamics in Portugal
+Connecting the dots: contributions to creative tourism dynamics in Portugal

-Drawing upon the implementation of an incubator and multidisciplinary collaborative research initiative – the CREATOUR project – which aims to develop a network of creative tourism initiatives in four Portuguese regions, the main purpose of this paper is to analyse the dynamics seen in the first stage of implementation of this network, trying to understand the relations and connections that have been established between the creative tourism actors operating at regional and national levels, and examining the main goals and challenges these particular actors face to implement such activities in small cities and rural areas of Portugal.
-Applying the methodological tools of Stakeholder Analysis and Social Network Analysis to the information collected from each of the 20 pilots involved in this stage of the project, the relationships between the various creative tourism pilot projects and other regional/external actors are represented, and the stakeholders’ expectations regarding future developments of the network are analysed.
+The CREATOUR project – an incubator and a multidisciplinary collaborative research initiative – was created in order to develop a network of creative tourism initiatives in four Portuguese regions.
+This study’s main purpose was to analyse the dynamics observed in the first stage of implementing this network and to understand the relationships and connections established between creative tourism actors operating at a regional and national level.
+The research also included examining the main goals and challenges these actors face when developing creative tourism activities in small cities and rural areas of Portugal.
+Stakeholder and social network analyses were used to process the data collected from each of the 20 pilots involved in this stage of the CREATOUR project.
+The results highlight relationships between various creative tourism pilot programmes and other regional and/or external actors and include an analysis of stakeholders’ expectations regarding the network’s future development.

 Ackermann, F., & Eden, C. (2011).
 Strategic Management of Stakeholders: Theory and Practice.
 Long Range Planning, 44(3), 179–196. https://doi.org/10.1016/j.lrp.2010.08.001

 Bastian, M., Heymann, S., & Jacomy, M. (2009).
 Gephi: An Open Source Software for Exploring and Manipulating Networks.
 International AAAI Conference on Weblogs and Social Media.

 Baudet, S., & Weill, F. (2017).
 Intégrer le numérique dans les stratégies touristiques.
 La Caisse des Dépôts.